tier4/CalibrationTools/calibrators/mapping_based_calibrator/README.md

 #### Step 2: Extract ground plane from the pointcloud

-After constructing the map, we could get the augmented pointcloud from `mapping lidar`, which is identical to [Step 2](#step-2-calibration-data-preparation).
+After constructing the map, we obtain the augmented pointcloud from `mapping lidar`, which is identical to [Step 2](#step-2-calibration-data-preparation).
 Afterward, the tool utilizes PCA and a segmentation algorithm for extracting the ground plane from the augmented pointcloud.

 #### Step 3: Estimate transformation